EliorBenYosef/reinforcement-learning/README.md

 Discrete Action Space | Continuous Action Space
 --- | ---
-Deep Q Learning, Policy Gradient | Deep Deterministic Policy Gradient
+Deep Q Learning | Deep Deterministic Policy Gradient

 * Some current restrictions are due to the fact that there's more work to be done (code-wise),
 meaning: writing for **every** -